 If X-condition(s) are true, then do Y-action(s).

-For example, you can setup rules (as Hazel calls them) like the following:
+For example, you can set up rules like the following:

-- If a file is in the Downloads folder and is bigger than 1GB and hasn’t been opened in 2 weeks, then move it to the trash folder.
+- If a file is in the Downloads folder and is bigger than 1GB and hasn’t been opened in 1 week, then move it to the trash folder or an external drive.

 - If the file name contains “invoice”, then color it green and make a copy in the Finance folder.